criminal court

 State And Local Crimes

 Most crime enforcement rests with state and local governments.
-State municipalities and counties mainly perform local and countywide police protection.
+State municipalities and counties mainly perform local and countywide police protection and enforcement of their criminal laws.

-Most crimes, whether misdemeanor or felony, fall into one of six criminal categories.
-The categories are:
+Most state crimes, whether misdemeanor or felony, fall into one of six criminal categories and include:

 After the arrest of a suspect, law enforcement presents its findings to the prosecutor.
-The prosecutor determines if criminal charges should be filed and the specific charges.
+The prosecutor determines whether criminal charges should be filed and the specific charges.

-The arrested person must be taken before a judge without unnecessary delay.
+The arrested person must be taken before a judge or magistrate without unreasonable delay.
 At the initial appearance, called an arraignment, the judge informs the accused of the charges and determines if sufficient cause exists to hold the accused.

 Right To Counsel

 All defendants facing crimes for which imprisonment is possible have the right to be represented by a criminal defense attorney.
-If the court determines the suspect cannot afford an attorney, the state will assign one to the defendant at no charge.
+If the court determines the suspect cannot afford an attorney, the state will assign one to the defendant as part of the accused’s criminal rights.
 These lawyers are called public defenders.

 Posting Bail

-In serious cases, usually felonies, a pretrial release is generally conditioned on the accused posting bail.
+In more violent and severe cases, usually felonies, a pretrial release is generally conditioned on the accused posting bail.
 Bail is intended to ensure the accused will appear for all further court proceedings as required by the court.

-However, many jurisdictions can deny bail and impose pretrial detention of the accused in severe offenses where the accused is deemed dangerous to the community and poses a flight risk.
+However, many jurisdictions can deny bail and impose pretrial detention in severe offenses where the accused is deemed dangerous to the community and poses a flight risk.

 Failure To Appear